Divine providence: Swedenborgian

-Latter Day Saint
+Latter Day Saint (LDS)

 There is little theological literature on the term providence in LDS studies.
 As stated above, Reformed theology relates these terms to predestination, which does have more prominence in LDS theology, if only as a polemical term.

 One particular text that could be interpreted as being related to such terms is in the Book of Abraham.
-As Abraham is shown the heavens, he is also shown the pre-mortal spirits of mankind.
+As Abraham is shown the heavens, he is also shown the pre-mortal spirits of mankind: